Updated January 2019

 1. Summer Infant 3D Mini ~ MSRP $44, 11 lbs – “quick and dirty option”

-The new Summer Infant 3D Mini umbrella stroller is crazy lightweight (only 11 lbs!), easy to fold, and on sale for $39, comes with some features.
-It has two cup holders in a storage console that also holds your phone/keys, a basket, a canopy (not that large, but better than most for the price), and has a slight recline for nappers.
+The Summer Infant 3D Mini umbrella stroller is crazy lightweight (only 11 lbs!) and easy to fold.
+It comes with some features; it has two cup holders in a storage console that also holds your phone/keys, a lower storage basket, a canopy (not that large, but better than most for the price), and has a slight recline for nappers.

 2. Summer Infant 3D Lite ~ $89, 13 lbs